sinu-sinu/Revenue-Intelligence-System/README.md

 ## 🙏 Acknowledgments

 - Inspired by modern RevOps best practices
-- Built with Streamlit, LightGBM, and PostgreSQL
+- Built with Streamlit, LightGBM, and CSV-based data storage
 - SHAP for model explainability

 ---